Renee Jaranson

 What Made You Decide to Attend UMD?

 I knew UMD was the right choice for me because I wanted to stay close to home while also attending a large school with lots of opportunities to grow academically and as a person.
-I knew at UMD I could do everything from dancing in the ballet company to research with the synthetic biology team or climate advocacy with any of their environmental groups.
+I knew at UMD I could do everything from dancing in the ballet company to doing research with the synthetic biology team or climate advocacy with any of their environmental groups.

 Best Experience with a Class or Project